bluegreen-labs/ecmwfr/cran-comments.md

 documentation, but applications are plenty and not limited to data aggregation.

-For optimization, the batch processing script now also checks for duplicate filenames and reports this as such.
-Limiting data overwrites.
+For optimization, the batch processing script now also checks for duplicate filenames and reports this as such limiting data overwrites.

+Kind regards,
+Koen Hufkens

 I have read and agree to the the CRAN policies at http://cran.r-project.org/web/packages/policies.html